MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/resource-preferences.md

 For each resource added as a resource preference, you can define a **Preference Type**:

-- **Preferred:** these resources will show at the top of schedule assistant results.
+- **Preferred:** these resources will show at the top of schedule assistant(horizontal view) results.
 Resource scheduling optimization will prioritize these resources over others, but will not guarantee the requirement is scheduled to them.
 - **Restricted:** these resources will be excluded from schedule assistant results.
 Resource scheduling optimization will not auto schedule the requirement to them.
 - **Must choose from:** only these resources will show in schedule assistant results.
 Resource scheduling optimization will schedule to one of them.
 If none of these resources are available, the requirement will not be scheduled.